Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Experiments

 \subsection{Results}

 We evaluate our network on KITTI dataset for both validation set and the official test benchmark for \emph{car} and \emph{cyclist}.
-Table\;\ref{tab:val} and Table\;\ref{tab:val_bev} show our results on validation set for 3D and bird eye's view (BEV) detection individually.
+Table\;\ref{tab:val} shows our results on validation set for 3D and bird eye's view (BEV) detection.
 In Table\;\ref{tab:testcar} and Table\;\ref{tab:testcyc}, we show our results on the KITTI benchmark.
-Due to the evaluation policy change of KITTI benchmark on 08.10.2019 that replaces the 11 recall positions with 40 ones, we can only get the results from the benchmark with 40 recall positions after the policy change.
-To make a fair comparison with previous works, we maintain both results of these works before and after the change.
+Due to the evaluation policy change of KITTI benchmark on 08.10.2019, we show the results on KITTI benchmark of most methods with 40 recall positions except VoxelNet \cite{zhou2018voxelnet} because it only provides the data with 11 recall positions.
+However, most methods report their results with 11 recall positions on KITTI validation set.
+For a fair comparison with them, we also report the results with 11 recall positions on the validation set.

-We achieve the top performance among all the voxelization-based methods on 3D detection test benchmark for \emph{car} and \emph{cyclist} classes under \emph{moderate} mode.
-We outperform PointPillars \cite{lang2019pointpillars} for all the entries on the test set for \emph{car} class.
-We are 1.93, 2.72 and 1.46 points higher than PointPillars on the 3D detection task for \emph{car} under three modes.
-It demonstrates the effectiveness of our multi-scale strategy and dynamic convolutional layer.